Editorial: BitCoins & LiteCoins; Mining the Future?

 We have a slightly off-topic story to share with you guys today, but it is a subject that is garnering great interest around the world especially in the technology and financial sectors.
 That subject is the new internet digital currency called bitcoins and/or litecoins.
 Interest in this subject has been growing at a rapid pace and it has even been showing up in the main-stream media very often lately.
 News organizations from Yahoo! and Bloomberg to CNNMoney and the Wall Street Journal have been increasing their coverage of the strange virtual money phenomenon.

-If you haven’t heard of bitcoins or litecoins, don’t feel too bad, it’s still a fledgling trend despite having been around since 2009.
+If you haven’t heard of bitcoins or litecoins, don’t feel too bad, it’s still a fledgling trend despite having been around since 2009, you can still learn how to buy bitcoin.
 Furthermore, it has mostly been the purview of very computer/tech savvy folks.
 Let me attempt a brief and crude summation to help you understand the concept.
 A developer using the pseudonym Satoshi Nakamoto created bitcoins in 2009.
 The true identity of this developer has still never been conclusively found.
 The idea he/she started was a digital virtual currency that exists because of its relative value due to its rarity and the faith that backers are willing to put into it.
 This virtual currency has no central banking nor any controlling central authority.
 It instead relies on peer-to-peer network sharing.
 No one knows who actually started it, nor why, but it appears it was an idea to create a truly democratized monetary system.
+Even well-known visionaries and multi-billionaires believe in Bitcoin.
+Check it out yourself on these blockchain quotes.

 The bitcoin supply comes from an automated system and given to servers.
 The way you get bitcoins is by “mining” them.
 The way you mine them is by running the bitcoin peer-to-peer mining client software on your computer.
 This software crunches algorithms used for public key cryptography which are based on “one-way” mathematical relationships.
 The system then logs when you have found a piece of a bitcoin.
 Once you have enough pieces of a bitcoin, you have a whole bitcoin.
+At the time I wrote this, I was resolute on the fact that should i sell my bitcoin, it’d be for a good sum of money.
 These bitcoins are actually being used as viable currency by some online venues, thus it has value in the real world.
 Currently one bitcoin is worth about $180-190 in US dollars.
 It all sounds terribly complicated and almost scary, but the reality is far from nefarious.
 The algorithms and encryptions being used are already known and completely open, so those CPU/GPU cycles aren’t being funneled away by some secret organization.

 To put it in laymans terms, it’s kind of like a virtual gold rush, only this gold has already been created in the virtual world of the computer.
 The algorithm (gold) is in a finite amount of 21 million bitcoins, and is set to run out in 2140.
 Miners leave their computers on crunching numbers to try to mine these virtual flecks of bitcoin-gold in an attempt to gain more, hoping their time spent mining will pay off.
 Imagine that you are mining in your backyard for physical gold.
 It takes a pick and shovel and your energy to dig for it, which results in finding the gold or not.
 With bitcoins you use your computer as your pick and shovel and the electricity to run it as the energy you expend to find these little bits of electronic gold.